Discovering...

 From independent day trips to fully guided expeditions, there is an option for every budget and experience level.
 Seasonal pricing may vary.

-Accessible sites like Oualidia, Merja Zerga, and Ifrane forests can be visited independently with a rental car.
-Download eBird hotspot maps before your trip.
-Best for experienced birders familiar with North African species.
+Accessible sites like Oualidia, Merja Zerga, and Ifrane can be visited independently with a rental car.
+Download eBird hotspot maps before your trip and study the field guide.
+Best for experienced birders familiar with Western Palearctic species.

 Includes:

 A local birding guide takes you to the best spots in a specific area.
 Guides know exact territories of key species and save hours of searching.
-Available from Marrakech (Atlas), Agadir (Souss-Massa), and Fes (Middle Atlas).
+Available from Marrakech (High Atlas), Agadir (Souss-Massa), and Fes (Middle Atlas forests).

 Includes:

 Comprehensive tours covering multiple habitats from coast to desert to mountains.
-Typically Marrakech to Sahara and back, or a grand loop including the Middle Atlas, Todra Gorge, Merzouga, and the Souss-Massa coast.
-Group sizes usually 6-12 participants.
+Typical routes run from Marrakech through the High Atlas to the Sahara and back via the Souss-Massa coast.
+Group sizes of 6-12 participants.
+Seasonal pricing can change.

 Includes:

 Led by international bird tour leaders with deep Morocco expertise.
-Small groups of 6-8, premium accommodation, and intensive birding targeting 250+ species.
-These tours often include pelagic trips for seabirds and night drives for owls and nightjars.
+Small groups of 6-8 participants, premium accommodation, and intensive birding targeting 250+ species.
+Often include pelagic boat trips for seabirds off Essaouira and night drives for owls and nightjars.

 Includes: